Arnazz10/open-journal/README.md

 # 📝 Open Journal

-Welcome to my open-source, terminal-based daily journal project.
-Each day, I log my thoughts, learnings, and reflections in plain-text files.
+Welcome to my open-source, terminal-based daily journal Each day, I log my thoughts, learnings, and reflections in plain-text files.
 The goal is to document personal growth openly, encourage consistency, and share thoughts with the world — all using the Linux terminal and GitHub.

 ---